Balusanu/Spam_Mail_Detection/README.md

 # 📧 End-to-End Spam Detection System

-An end-to-end Machine Learning project that detects whether a message is **Spam or Ham (Not Spam)** using NLP and XGBoost, deployed with a modern full-stack architecture.
+An **end-to-end Machine Learning project** that classifies messages as **Spam or Ham (Not Spam)** using NLP and XGBoost, deployed with a modern full-stack architecture.

-This project demonstrates real-world ML workflow from model training to API deployment and frontend integration.
+This project showcases a real-world ML workflow — from data preprocessing and model training to API deployment and frontend integration.

 ---